-The succeeding discussions pertain to the consolidated financial condition of the Group as of 30 September 2023 vis-à-vis that as of 31 December 2022 as follows:
+The succeeding discussions pertain to the consolidated financial condition of the Group as of 30 June 2024 vis-à-vis that as of 31 December 2023 as follows:

-The decrease in Cash and Cash Equivalents arose mainly from payments of loan to Chinabank and suppliers and placed in time deposit accounts with various maturity periods reckoned from the date of placement.
-Short-term investments (154%) increased to Php793 million due to additional time deposit placed as of the third quarter of 2023.
-Receivable-net of Php160 million consists mostly of trade receivables arise from its shipments of copper concentrate containing copper and gold.
+The increase in Cash and Cash Equivalents arose mainly from payments to taxes and suppliers and placed in time deposit accounts with various maturity periods reckoned from the date of placement.
+Short-term investments increased to Php2.7 billion due to additional placed investments as of the second quarter of 2024.
+Receivable-net of Php1.297 billion consists mostly of trade receivables arising from its shipments of copper concentrate containing copper and gold.
 Inventories consists of mine products which include copper concentrate containing copper and gold, and materials and supplies which consists of consumable items and spare parts.
-Prepayments and other current assets of Php645 million, increased by 10% mostly consists of investment in pooled funds, deposits and advances to suppliers, creditable withholding taxes, and prepaid insurance.
+Prepayments and other current assets of Php735 million, increased by 2% mostly consists of investment in pooled funds, deposits and advances to suppliers, creditable withholding taxes, and prepaid insurance.

-Movement in Intangible assets of PHP202 million pertains to depletion of mining rights.
+Movement in Intangible assets of PHP177 million pertains to depletion of mining rights.
 Property, plant and equipment-net composed of mine development costs, machineries and equipment used in operations.
-Deferred tax assets pertain to unrealized foreign exchange losses, provision for impairment and liability for mine rehabilitation.
-Other noncurrent assets increased by 59%, consist significantly of input VAT from importations, deposit to suppliers for PPE items and other statutory funding requirements.
+Deferred tax assets pertain to unrealized foreign exchange losses, provision for impairment and liability for Mine rehabilitation.
+Other noncurrent assets increased by 41%, consist significantly of input VAT from importations, deposit to suppliers for PPE items and other statutory funding requirements.

-Investment in Associate, pertains to AT's ownership over BNC, TMMI, URHI, UNC and NRHI (the "Nickel Corporations"), decreased by 10% or PHP32 million representing its share in the net loss in Nickel Corporation's operations.
+Investment in Associate, pertains to AT's ownership over BNC, TMMI, URHI, UNC and NRHI (the "Nickel Corporations"), increased by 32% or PHP4.6 million representing its share in the net loss in Nickel Corporation's operations.

-Accounts Payable and accrued liabilities increased by Php 42 million mainly consists of trade payables which include import and local purchases of equipment, inventories and various parts and supplies used in the operations, interest payable from accrued interest on bank loans and long-term debt and other interest-bearing, and government payables.
-Income tax payable of Php180 million pertains to the regular corporate income tax for the third quarter of 2023.
+Accounts Payable and accrued liabilities increased by Php754 million mainly on trade payables which include import and local purchases of equipment, inventories and various parts and supplies used in the operations, interest payable from accrued interest on bank loans and long-term debt and other interest-bearing, and government payables.
+Income tax payable of Php196 million pertains to the regular corporate income tax for the second quarter of 2024.
 Leased Liability pertains to the lease contracts recognized for office space.

-Long-term debt (22% of total assets) decreased by 4% due to partial settlement of long-term loans to Chinabank.
+Long-term debt (20% of total assets) decreased by 6% due to amortization of debt issue cost.
 Retirement benefits liability pertains to provision of pension cost.
 Liability for mine rehabilitation composed of accretion of asset retirement obligation.
 Deferred income tax liabilities consist of the tax impact of temporary differences which are not taxable in the current year.

-Movement in Retained Earnings of PHP880 million accounts for the net income for the period ended 30 September 2023.
-Foreign currency translation reserve relates to the impact of changes in foreign exchange rates.
+Movement in Retained Earnings of PHP2.071 billion accounts for the net income for the period ended 30 June 2024.
+Foreign currency translation reserve relates to the impact of changes in foreign exchange rates